fanghuixing/apricot/index.md

 ![Install New Software](assets/figs/add.jpg)

 Type the name of the repository (we use 'Apricot' here), and the location 'http://www.fanghuixing.com/XtextApricot/' (or 'http://xtextapricot.apricotresearch.com/'), then click 'OK'

 ![Install New Software](assets/figs/AddRepository.jpg)

+>note: if you want to add the repository by an 'Archive', you can download the update file from 'http://xtextapricot.apricotresearch.com/download/XtextApricot.zip'.
+Download the file XtextApricot.zip, and put it in a local folder, and click 'Archive...' in the 'Add Repository' window, select the zip file, and so on.

 You will see the available software, the name and the version information, select  all as the below, and click 'Next':